 Fixed and rotary-wing aircraft are used during a variety of training and testing activities throughout the Study Area.
 Aircraft produce extensive airborne noise from either turbofan or turbojet engines.
 Rotary-wing aircraft (helicopters) produce low-frequency sound and vibration (Pepper et al., 2003).
-An infrequent type of aircraft and missile overflight noise is the sonic boom, produced when the aircraft exceeds the speed of sound.
-Fixed-wing aircraft and missiles would pass quickly overhead, while rotary-wing aircraft (e.g., helicopters) may hover at lower altitudes for longer durations.
-A description of aircraft noise produced during Navy activities is provided in Section 3.0.3.3.1.5 (Aircraft Overflight Noise), including estimates of underwater noise produced by certain flight activities.
+An infrequent type of aircraft noise is the sonic boom, produced when the aircraft exceeds the speed of sound.
+Fixed-wing aircraft would pass quickly overhead, while rotary-wing aircraft (e.g., helicopters) may hover at lower altitudes for longer durations.
+A description of aircraft noise produced during Navy activities is provided in Section 3.0.3.3.1.5 (Aircraft Noise), including estimates of underwater noise produced by certain flight activities.
+Aircraft flights during training would be most concentrated within the offshore waters of the Virginia Capes, Navy Cherry Point, Jacksonville, and Key West Range Complexes.
+The use of aircrafts during training activities would also occur within several inshore water locations, but would be concentrated within the James Rivers and tributaries; Lower Chesapeake Bay; Kings Bay, Georgia; and Port Canaveral, Florida.

 Most in-air sound would be reflected at the air-water interface.
 Depending on atmospheric conditions, in-air sound can refract upwards, limiting the sound energy that reaches the water surface.
 This is especially true for sounds produced at higher altitudes.
 Underwater sounds from aircraft would be strongest just below the surface and directly under the aircraft.
 Any sound that does enter the water only does so within a narrow cone below the sound source that would move with the aircraft.
-For the common situation of a hovering helicopter, the sound pressure level in water would be about 125 dB re 1 $\mu$ Pa for an H-60 helicopter hovering at 50 ft.
-For an example fixed-wing flight, the sound pressure underwater would be about 128 dB re 1 $\mu$ Pa for an F/A-18 traveling at 250 knots at 3,000 ft. altitude.
+For the common situation of a hovering helicopter, the sound pressure level in water would be about 125 dB re

+1 μ Pa for an H-60 helicopter hovering at 50 ft.
+For an example fixed-wing flight, the sound pressure underwater would be about 128 dB re 1 μ Pa for an F/A-18 traveling at 250 knots at 3,000 ft. altitude.
 Most air combat maneuver activities would occur at higher altitudes.
 Supersonic aircraft, if flying at low altitudes, could generate an airborne sonic boom that may be sensed by reptiles while at the surface, or as a low-level impulsive sound underwater.